Police say some 20 people shot in Texas shooting spree | DW | 31.08.2019

 Around 20 people have been shot by at least one and possibly two assailants, police in the US state of Texas have said.
 Police said one of the suspect had hijacked a mail truck and victims were targeted at "random."

-Texas authorities reported multiple gunshot victims in the cities of Midland and Odessa on Saturday.
+Texas authorities reported multiple gunshot victims in the neighboring cities of Midland and Odessa on Saturday.
 Around 20 people have been shot, including a police officer, according to local media.
+Security forces were hunting the suspects.

 Midland police asked the people to stay in indoors.